 5. Develop an Organizational Change Management Plan

 Without an organizational change management plan, you have no roadmap for engaging employees at key points throughout the project.
+What is change management?
+It is the process of managing the “people side” of change.
 A change management plan helps you understand employee needs and develop messaging that informs employees of the impact of change.
 This strategic communication reduces change resistance.
 Communication is also essential when it comes to employee training.

 Employee Engagement is Key to Business Transformation Success